gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

 ## Creating your first Vara program

-To create a program, use the following command to load the project template:
+To get started, install the cargo-gbuild tool using the following command:

+    ```bash
+    cargo install cargo-gbuild
+    ```

+After the installation, you can create a new Vara project named `hello_world` by running:

     ```bash
     cargo-gbuild new hello_world